 Amsterdam's Most Popular Nude Beach: Zandvoort

-How to Reach Zandvoort by Train: From Amsterdam CS, several trains per hour stop at Zandvoort aan Zee; transfer there to Connexxion bus 81 (direction: Zandvoort) and exit at the final stop.
+How to get there by train: From Amsterdam CS, several trains per hour stop at Zandvoort aan Zee; transfer there to Connexxion bus 81 (direction: Zandvoort) and exit at the final stop.
 Travel time is 70 minutes, plus a 20-minute walk from the bus stop to the beach.

 03 of 05